lalamove/challenge/set_api.md

 ```
 1. Returns HTTP 200 with JSON body
 2. Returns HTTP 404 if the order doesn’t exist
+3. Return HTTP 422 with custom message if logic flow is violated

 ### Cancel Order endpoint